-Note: ATP Safe Links will not rewrite links for our own domains: csuohio.edu.
+Note: ATP Safe Links will not rewrite links for our own domain: csuohio.edu.

 If a link has been determined to be harmful, you will see one of the following messages:

 Remember to only click links in messages sent by a reliable and verified source.
-If the sender’s email address looks suspicious, or the message itself doesn’t look right, don’t click the link without checking with your local computer supporter, or Postmaster.
-Safe Links provides extra protection but does not guarantee that all links are safe.
+If the sender’s email address looks suspicious, or the message itself doesn’t look right, don’t click the link without verifying with the Help Desk.
+Safe Links provides extra protection, but does not guarantee that all links are safe.